 Did you know the origins of these common English phrases or were you as surprised as we were?
 Are there any other origins of English phrases you’d like to know?
 Give us a shout in the comments below!

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and could really get caught up doing all this research on English phrases!
+Erin Duffin lives in Hamburg, is an English teacher, yoga instructor, and could really get caught up doing all this research on English phrases!
 They are so fun!